 Second, how professionals interact with the world can provide insight into themselves, their expertise, and their affiliated companies and colleagues.
 To grow a personal marketing strategy, one is often personable and shares personal and professional anecdotes.
 A way to endear oneself to others is to make them feel trusted BY you, a la amygdala hijacking.
 Amygdala hijacking is detailed in Paul Ekman and Chris Hadnagy’s book, Unmasking the Social Engineer and, though it is not specifically referenced to personal marketing, it is absolutely translatable.
 Once others feel trusted by you, they feel part of your tribe, they follow you, they care about you and your voice, and this can be used to boost a personal brand.
 So, how do others feel trusted by you?
 By sharing bits of your authentic self with them.
 This is where treading the line of being a personable security professional enters.

 There are many examples on Twitter of professionals sharing information in anecdotes that is overly sensitive for specific reasons.
-For example, referencing the airline you fly, at the time you fly it, or the ride-share company you use is valuable open source intelligence (OSINT) for malicious social engineers.
+For example, referencing the airline you fly, at the time you fly it, or the ride-share company you use is valuable open-source intelligence (OSINT) for malicious social engineers.
 Furthermore, emphasizing the use of any subscription service, be it Netflix or Spotify, carries a similar risk.
 The attack vector these actions expose is that they are all referencing service vendors that are paid regularly.
 A common security question when banking is to authenticate by verifying recent purchases.
 Subscription services are one of a few fixed costs and can trigger at regular points in the month.
 Additionally, quotes for the price of ride-shares between points A and B are available on Google Maps, so if an SE can discover the starting and ending point of a trip they can get close to the price likely paid for, which they can use to build rapport and verify themselves with financial institutions.

 How Can Professionals Share Securely?

-This is not meant to suggest sharing on social media should be avoided or advice should not be publicly given, there are just some important things to think about while writing a post.
+This is not meant to suggest that sharing on social media should be avoided or advice should not be publicly given, there are just some important things to think about while writing a post.
 Ask the following questions:

 - Are there specific vendors disclosed in the post?